top of page

 We worked/are working on

-• The foraging behaviour of pollinators
+• Foraging and reproductive behaviour of Hymenoptera pollinators

-• The aggressiveness of Taiwan blue magpie in urban areas.
+• The aggressiveness of Taiwan blue magpie in urban areas

 and we are looking forward to expanding our exploration.